 15+ minutes a day

 Japanesepod101 is one of the most popular apps on this list, and there’s good reason for it.
 The site/app is centered around podcast styled audio lessons and features a ton of useful features and resources to go with them (including spaced repetition flashcards for learning kanji).

 While it’s not as strong on the written aspect of the language, Japanesepod101 is an excellent resource for learning grammar, vocabulary, pronunciation, and reading.

 Each lesson (aka episode), is centered around a Japanese conversation between two native speakers.
 There are also two English speaking hosts who will breakdown the grammar and Japanese vocabulary found within the dialogue.

 But there’s a lot more to Japanesepod101 than just the podcast audio.
 Each lesson is complete with example sentences, vocabulary lists, grammar guides, audio transcripts (in English, Romanji, and Kanji), as well as review tools for Kanji.

 There are literally hundreds of lessons on Japanesepod101 which cover material for absolute beginners all the way up through the advanced level.
 Not many other apps for learning Japanese provide users with so much useful content.

-There are some notable free features on the app, but to get the full benefit of Japanesepod101, you'll have to sign up for a paid subscription which starts at $4 per month.
+There are some notable free features on the Japanesepod101 app, but to get full use of it you’ll have to sign up for a paid subscription which starts at $4 per month.
 App is available on ios and in the google play app store.

 Free for N5 level (beginners). $12.99 for access to levels N4-N1

 15+ minutes a day

 Kanji Study is among the best apps for learning to read and write Japanese.
 The app provides a thorough and comprehensive approach that will take you from a N5 reading level (absolute beginner), all the way through N1 (advanced).

 Kanji study is free for beginners.
 At this level users will learn kana, radicals, and first level Kanji.
 They will also have access to a full Japanese dictionary.